nissbran/identity-server-workshop/exercises/01-ClientCredentials/README.md

 In this exercise we are going to secure the transaction api.
 The requests are coming from a cardterminal client, which means that no user is involved.
 The client credentials flow is best suited for this purpose. (https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/)

-## Exercise 1.1: Configure IdentityServer4
+## Exercise 1.1: Setup IdentityServer4

 The first we have to do is to setup IdentityServer4.
 In the workshop solution you will find a prepared ASP.NET Core 2.0 project (Bank.Cards.IdentityServer).
 This is the part of the application where most of the work will be done.